-Getting to Taormina from Catania:
+Getting to Taormina from Catania

 Regular train services run from Catania to Taormina and take just under an hour each way.
 It should be noted that Taormina train station is situated a little out of the main town centre.

 Sicily Itinerary Day 13:

 The landscapes change drastically as you leave the rural Sicilian countryside behind and venture upwards past ashy plains and abandoned houses.
-The rolling hills comprised of ash and volcanic rock make you feel as though you are walking on Mars!
+The slopes of Etna filled with ash and volcanic rock seem almost ethereal and otherworldy.
+They make you feel as though you are walking on Mars!

-Getting to Mount Etna from Catania:
+Getting to Mount Etna from Catania